Lithish-7/port-scanner/README.md

 # 🔍 Port Scanner

-A simple network port scanner written in Python.
-It checks a host (domain or IP) for open TCP ports.
+A simple and lightweight **network port scanner** written in Python.
+This tool checks for open TCP ports on a given IP address or domain using socket programming.

+---

 ## 🚀 Features

+- Scan specific IPs or domain names
+- Set a custom range of ports (e.g. 20–100)
+- Simple command-line interface
 - Fast socket-based scanning

-- Scans custom port ranges
-- Command-line interface
+---

 ## 🛠 Requirements

 - Python 3.x
+No external libraries required — uses built-in `socket` module.

+---

 ## ▶️ How to Use

-1. Run the script:
+1. Open terminal and run:
 ```bash
 python scanner.py